-Detailed instructions for the use of the CAPS system can be found in the CAPS Manual M 72-89.
+Detailed instructions for the use of the CAPS system can be found in the CAPS Manual available on-line at: wwwi.wsdot.wa.gov/Accounting/Manuals/CAPSManual.htm.

 A key function of CAPS is to provide a complete accounting trail for every pay item.
 An accounting trail must be clearly maintained from the original source document through the actual payment to the Contractor.
 Audits are an effective tool used by both state and federal governments to ensure established procedures and processes are correctly used to maintain the most effective use of the public's funds.
 It is important that WSDOT maintain sufficient records and documentation to clearly identify an accounting trail that is capable of withstanding the test of audits.